Testing4AI/DeepJudge/README.md

 ![deepjudge-overview](./deepjudge-overview.png)

 - **Multi-level testing metrics**: fully characterize a DNN model from different angles.
-- **Efficient test case generation algorithms**: magnify the similarities measured by the testing metrics between models.
+- **Test case generation algorithms**: magnify the similarities measured by the testing metrics between models.
 - **Judging mechanism**: make a ‘yes’/‘no’ judgment on whether the suspect model is a stolen copy.